 The various academic essays all serve a unique purpose.
 That being said, some might share a common structure.
 There are four main types of academic essays; they include narrative, descriptive, expository, and persuasive.
 Expository and persuasive are the most common in the university curriculum, being more scientific and objective.
 Narrative and descriptive are more subjective and engage your creativity.

-DESCRIPTIVE ESSAY: This type speaks for itself.
+Descriptive Essay This type speaks for itself.
 You take a specific subject and describe it to your reader.
 However, just like a narrative essay, you are meant to draw an image in the audience’s eyes.
-Using well-chosen and expressive words is essential to the essay’s success.
+Using well-chosen and expressive words are essential to the essay’s success.
 The essay must evoke a certain feeling in a reader, connecting them to the object or an event, as if they have experienced it themselves.

 Preparation for Writing